Use of Small Unmanned Aircraft (SUA) (Drones)

 An Operator ID is required by any person (may be an organization) operating any drone 250g and over and any drone with a camera (excludes drones classed as a toy).
 The University has an Operator ID for all University owned drones and which must be displayed on the drone.
 Staff and students wishing to operate their own drone on University related business must ensure they obtain their own Operator ID and display as required.

 Use of Small Unmanned Aircraft (SUA) Policy

-To support 'commercial' and 'non-commercial' SUA use, the University has developed the Use of Small Unmanned Aircraft (drones) Policy that places a duty on each Dean of College / Head of Service to establish systems to ensure any SUA used by their College / Service is operated safely and correctly.
+To support drone operations, the University has developed the Drones Policy that places a duty on each Dean of College / Head of Professional Service to establish systems to ensure any drone used by their College / Service is operated safely and correctly.
 This in order to prevent harm to any person, the environment and / or assets.